SEMICeu/iso-19139-to-dcat-ap/documentation/HowTo.md

 ## Running the XSLT

 This section provides examples of code from popular programming languages that can be used to run the XSLT.

+NOTE: After update to XSLT 2.0 with GeoDCAT-AP 3.0.0, the examples may be outdated, as the used libraries might not support XSLT 2.0.

 ### PHP